Mahogany Wood Properties and Uses – All About Mahogany

 Rot-Resistant

-The natural oils in mahogany wood, which helps to repel water from the wood surface and prevent moisture from penetrating the wood.
+The natural oils in mahogany wood help to repel water/moisture and prevent moisture from penetrating the wood.

 We know that no species of wood is entirely rot-proof.
 Over time, wood can be affected by exposure to moisture, UV rays, and other environmental factors.
-So it must be sealed or treated with a protective finish for longer life.
+So, it must be sealed or treated with a protective finish for a longer life.

 Hardness